arialdomartini/ace-jump-mode-wiki/Home.md

 ## What's this project?
 It is an interesting minor mode for Emacs.

-## Where's minor mode comes from ?
+## Where does minor mode come from ?

   When I first use EasyMotion plugin in vim.
 It really attract me a lot.
 EasyMotion is a insteresting plugin in vim.
 EasyMotion